le0kar0ub1/LightBeam/README.md

 _Using mktoolchain directly:_ `./mktoolchain/mktoolchain`

-Kernels are built using GNU ARM toolchain from submodule git.
+Kernels are built using GNU ARM toolchain from submodules git.

 ## BUILD